davidturkadze/vue-home-accounting/README.md

 # Home accounting

 Small Vue.js and Firebase (authentification and backend) project for home accounting.
-Just sign up (email can be fake), add, new categories and records and calculate your income and outcome
+Just sign up (email can be fake), add new categories and records and calculate your income and outcome

 ## Project setup
 ```